ckybryan/personal-carrier-chat-agent/README.md

 This is a TypeScript port of the Python career conversation chatbot.
 It provides the same functionality as the original Python version but runs on Node.js with Express.js instead of Gradio.

+**Learning Project**: This project was created as part of learning from the Udemy course by [Ed Donner](https://www.linkedin.com/in/eddonner).
+You can find the course [here](https://www.udemy.com/share/10dasB3@zE174MbYSFUi3hhv6wzxhjI7IcgVciRBPeWv8_yvDdgUJOLW_Y-8FOATBFGTHIX-/).

 ## Features

 - AI-powered career conversation using OpenAI's GPT-4o-mini